What next for Theresa May and the Withdrawal Agreement?

 This would involve the UK falling back on World Trade Organisation rules which provide baseline requirements for tariff and customs arrangements between countries outside trading blocs like the EU.

-Critics say this would result in high tariffs on many goods and exclusion from existing Europe-wide systems in areas like aviation, food safety and credit card payments, with a damaging impact on the UK economy.
+Critics say this would result in high tariffs on many goods and exclusion from existing Europe-wide systems in areas such as aviation, food safety and credit card payments, with a damaging impact on the UK economy.

-But advocates of no deal insist the UK could offer low- or zero-tariff trade to partners and benefit from swift FTAs around the world while saving the £39 billion “divorce” payment to the EU.
+But advocates of no deal insist the UK could offer low- or zero-tariff trade to partners and benefit from swift free-trade agreements around the world while saving the £39 billion “divorce” payment to the EU.

 – Second referendum